Toomas Ilves Keynote Speaker

 - President of Estonia, 2006-2016

-- Keynote speaker in the area of e-government, cyber security policy and blockchain technology
+- Keynote speaker in the area of e-government, democracy, cyber security policy and blockchain technology

 - Winner of the 2017 Reinhard Mohn Prize entitled: "Smart Country: Connected.
 Intelligent.
 Digital."

-Toomas Ilves is a keynote speaker who served as President of Estonia from 2006 to 2016.
-In this post, he was key in driving the initiatives in e-government and cyber security for which the country has been acknowledged as a world-leader.
+Toomas Hendrik Ilves is a keynote speaker who served as President of Estonia from 2006-16.
+As President, he drove key initiatives in e-government and cyber security for which the country has been acknowledged as a world-leader.